looplanguage/loop/README.md

 ## Contributor Guidelines

-To read our contributor guidelines go to our [website](https://looplang.org/contributor_guidelines)
+To read our contributor guidelines, go to our [website](https://looplang.org/contributor_guidelines)

 ## Code of Conduct

-To read our code of conduct go to our [website](https://looplang.org/conduct)
+To read our code of conduct, go to our [website](https://looplang.org/conduct)

 ---